chelseammatta/nopd-cad-data-analysis/README.md

 **Traffic-related calls** followed a distinct pattern.
 Starting in **January 2021**, these calls rose steadily, aligning with the city's **Phase 2 reopening**.
 This upward trend was interrupted by a sharp drop in **September 2021**, likely reflecting the impact of [**Operation Golden Eagle**](https://www.wdsu.com/article/new-orleans-louisiana-state-police-nopd-crime-results/37804087), an NOPD initiative launched during summer 2021 to crack down on drag racing and other "summer crimes."
 This decline suggests that the operation may have temporarily deterred street racing and related activity.

 Around the same period, **alarm-related calls** increased.
 While no specific ordinances or procedural changes are documented, this rise may reflect shifts in alarm company protocols or increased enforcement efforts targeting false alarms.

+A particularly sharp and unusual increase occurred in the **Officer Safety** category beginning in **September 2022**.
+After months of single-digit and sometimes zero incident counts, these calls jumped to **9 in September**, then surged to **64 in October, 65 in November**, and **68 in December**.
+The cause is unclear, but possible explanations include **changes to how officer safety incidents were classified or logged,** an **uptick in officer-targeted threats**, or **policy shifts that prompted more proactive reporting** in this category.
+Another likely factor is the **high rate of officer attrition** during this period — due to retirements, resignations, and disciplinary terminations — which led to a surge in **rookie officer deployments**.
+Less experienced officers may be more likely to escalate incidents to "officer safety" status as a precaution, or may receive different training on how to classify threats.

 ### Served vs. Unserved Calls